A Mini Guide to Optimizing your Employee Discount Program

 An employee discount program is a great, low-cost way to reward employees.
 The discounts are typically high amount savings on products and services available only to the company's employees.

 Some firms choose to discount a specific percentage of the price.
-Others offer their employees a set discount on each purchase.
+Others offer their employees a set discount on each purchase through gift cards.

-Employee discount program allows employees to go for an exclusive discount while they shop for products or services.
+An employee discount program allows employees to go for an exclusive discount while shopping for products or services.
 The products may range from grocery items to movie tickets.
 Since these are exclusive discounts, the best part is that only the employees are eligible for these discounts.

 The employee discount program is a part of the total rewards strategy that has been proven to work for many companies for several reasons.